wolrie/toy-diffusion/README.md

 This repo was written to serve as a starting point for a technical talk on diffusion language models.
 It contains an minimalistic implementation for a toy diffusion model for 2d data generation.
 This implementation demonstrates the core concepts of diffusion probabilistic models using a simple 2D Swiss Roll dataset.

-The idea for this implementation was spawned by two papers (see [docs/references.md](docs/references.md) for more info and links):
+The idea for this implementation was spawned by two papers (see the references [below](#7-references) for more info and links):

-- **Forward/reverse diffusion framework**: Based on Sohl-Dickstein et al. (2015) - the original thermodynamics-inspired approach.
+- **Forward/reverse diffusion framework**: Based on [1] - the original thermodynamics-inspired approach.
 The swiss roll dataset was also used there.
-- **DDPM training algorithm**: Follows Ho et al. (2020) - the practical denoising objective and simplified training procedure.
+- **DDPM training algorithm**: Follows [2] - the practical denoising objective and simplified training procedure.

-This toy implementation follows the DDPM framework from Ho et al. (2020), specifically:
+This toy implementation follows the DDPM framework from [2], specifically:

 - **Noise Scheduling:** Linear beta scheduling as described in the DDPM paper
 - **Loss Function:** Simplified denoising objective (MSE between predicted and actual noise)